rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![AspNetUsers database table](sprint2pics/pic26.png)

 #### How is the issue resolved?
 In _SuspendedUsers.cshtml, I changed the paging and sorting variable from `sortOrder` and `page` (which was meant for _UserList.cshtml) to `sortORder2` and `page2`.
-Then in UserController.cs, using LINQ I made the _UserList method filter the database and only grab the Active Users.
+Then in UserController.cs, I made the _UserList method filter the database and only grab the Active Users.
 I did the same for the _SuspendedUsers method, filtering and grabbing only the Suspended Users.

 ###### _SuspendedUsers.cshtml code snippet
 ```cshtml